 “I am so honored to work with author of the bill, Alderwoman Christine Ingrassia.
-She is a true champions or animals.
-St. Louis now may consider itself the most humane city in the Midwest,” said Jennifer Conrad, DVM, a veterinarian and the founder/director of the Paw Project.
+She is a true champion of animals.
+St. Louis now may consider itself the most humane city in the Midwest,” said Jennifer Conrad, DVM, a veterinarian and the founder and director of the Paw Project.

 “St. Louis is proud to have taken an important step towards joining the multitude of cities and states moving to ban this archaic procedure,“ Alderwoman Ingrassia said.
 “The way we treat and care for our pets is indicative of the priorities we should set on behalf of all vulnerable populations in our community.
 I am very grateful for the Paw Project, the Humane Society of the United States, the City of St. Louis Health Department, and the Health and Human Services Committee of the Board of Aldermen.
 Their time and efforts have allowed this important legislation to move forward.”

 Declawing is a surgical procedure in which the animal’s toes are amputated at the last joint.
 A portion of the bone, not just the nail, is removed.
 It would be similar to cutting off the first knuckle on the human hand.
 The Humane Society of The United States, the Humane Society Veterinary Medical Association, Alley Cat Allies, and veterinarians all over the world oppose the procedure.
 It is widely recognized that declawing cats does not reduce the medical risks for humans with health issues.
 Recently published studies have shown that declawed cats are more likely to bite.